-Business 20

-Business Management

-3 units; 3 hours lecture Credit, degree applicable Transfer CSU

-This course is a study of basic business management concepts and theories in a global, competitive environment.
+Business 20 Business Management 3 units; 3 hours lecture Credit, degree applicable Transfer CSU This course is a study of basic business management concepts and theories in a global, competitive environment.
 Emphasis is on an operational analysis of the manager's role in multinational business organizations.
 Also emphasized are the principles of Total Quality Management and the traditional management functions of planning, organizing, staffing, leading, and controlling.
 Note: Letter grade or P/NP option.

 Business 21

 Personnel Management

-3 units; 3 hours lecture Recommended Preparation: eligibility for English 84 Credit, degree applicable
+3 units; 3 hours lecture Recommended Preparation: eligibility for English 84

+Credit, degree applicable

-Transfer ČSU
+Transfer CSU

 In this course students will gain an understanding of effective utilization of human resources in the business enterprise.
 Emphasis is on principles of personnel administration, supervisory and leadership techniques, human relations, concepts of motivation, business communication, and laws governing the rights of employers and employees.
 Effective management of common types of personnel problems will be discussed.

 Business 22

 Human Relations in Business

 3 units; 3 hours lecture

-Recommended Preparation: eligibility for
+Recommended Preparation: eligibility for English 84

-English 84

 Credit, degree applicable

-Transfer ČSU
+Transfer CSU

 In this course students will examine human relations theories and applications that will promote effective work relationships.
 Ethical issues in business are addressed as well as an explicit process of ethical reasoning that will aid in defining and dealing with dilemmas in the workplace.
 Current events and case studies will be used to develop critical skills as students apply theories and principles.

 Note: Letter grade or P/NP option.

-Business 24

-Small Business Management

-3 units; 3 hours lecture

-Recommended Preparation: eligibility for

-English 84

-Credit, degree applicable

-Transfer ČSU

-In this course the students will examine basic concepts and techniques used in small business management.
-Emphasis will be on entrepreneurial strategy, new venture opportunities, the business plan, small business marketing, small business management, and financial management.
+Business 24 Introduction to Small Business Entrepreneurship 3 units; 3 hours lecture Recommended Preparation: eligibility for English 84 Credit, degree applicable Transfer CSU This course is designed to provide a systematic approach to planning, developing, and operating a small business.
+Students will focus on building skills needed to initiate and manage business ventures.
+The course will emphasize developing the expertise needed to analyze consumer and business trends and to use this information in planning and developing a business venture.
+Areas of concentration include the principles of developing new products, acquiring financing, drafting a business plan, advertising, taxation, accounting, legal forms of organizations, and e-commerce in a global environment.
 Note: Letter grade or P/NP option.

-Business 25

-Introduction to Business

-3 units; 3 hours lecture Recommended Preparation: eligibility for English 84

-Credit, degree applicable

-Transfer CSU, UC

-This course is a survey of organization and management factors influencing the establishment, location, and operation of businesses.
+Business 25 Introduction to Business 3 units; 3 hours lecture Recommended Preparation: eligibility for English 84 Credit, degree applicable Transfer CSU, UC This course is a survey of organization and management factors influencing the establishment, location, and operation of businesses.
 This course emphasizes the functional area of accounting as well as the legal framework within which business activities are conducted.
-The course also emphasizes the principles of Total Quality Management (TOM) in a multi-cultural and globalized environment.
+The course also emphasizes the principles of Total Quality Management (TQM) in a multi-cultural and globalized environment.
 Note: Letter grade or P/NP option.